angry-bender/SUOPE/README.md

 optional arguments:
-  -h, --help           show this help message and exit --port PORT          The target port (Default 22) --username USERNAME  A Single Usename to Enumerate --userfile USERFILE  The list of usernames (one per line) to enumerate
+  -h, --help           show this help message and exit --port PORT          The target port (Default 22) --suppress SUPPRESS  Suppresses unsuccessful usernames or passwords --username USERNAME  A Single Usename to Enumerate --userfile USERFILE  The list of usernames (one per line) to enumerate
                        through
   --password PASSWORD  A Single Password to Enumerate --passfile PASSFILE  The list of passwords (one per line) to enumerate
                        through

 ```
 ### Example Use case with single username and password set
 `./suope.py 192.168.56.3 --username user --passfile = /tmp/rockyou.txt`

+### Supressing False inputs
+With large password files, like rockyou, it could be useful to suppress the unsuccessful outputs, if this is required then you can execute the following command

+`./suope.py 192.168.56.3 --userfile /tmp/userlist.txt --password pass --suppress True`

 ## Credits
 Initial Exploit Code -  Justin Gardner, Penetration Tester @ SynerComm AssureIT - Github: https://github.com/Rhynorater/CVE-2018-15473-Exploit